mattwhiteman/java-producer-consumer-demo/README.md

 Unit tests for several modules are run as part of the gradle build process.
 Gradle will also build a test jar that can be used for simulating input data to a running server.
 This jar is named 'clientSimulator.jar' and will be in the build/libs directory along with the main server jar.
+Note that the simulator does *not* start a server instance and this must be done manually by the user.

 The clientSimulator jar can run 3 different test scenarios and supports several parameter flags for each.
 To execute a particular scenario, provide the name (basic, endsingle, endmulti) as a command line parameter when running the jar.
 By